Mark David Chapman: Mental state assessment

 More than a dozen psychologists and psychiatrists interviewed Chapman in the six months prior to his trial—three for the prosecution, six for the defense, and several more on behalf of the court—and they conducted a battery of standard diagnostic procedures and more than 200 hours of clinical interviews.
 All six defense experts concluded that Chapman was psychotic; five diagnosed paranoid schizophrenia, while the sixth felt that his symptoms were more consistent with manic depression.
 The three prosecution experts declared that his delusions fell short of psychosis and instead diagnosed various personality disorders.
 The court-appointed experts concurred with the prosecution's examiners that he was delusional yet competent to stand trial.
-In the examinations, Chapman was more cooperative with the prosecution's mental health experts than with those for the defense; one psychiatrist conjectured that he did not wish to be considered "crazy" and was persuaded that the defense experts only declared him insane because they were hired to do so.
+In the examinations, Chapman was more cooperative with the prosecution's mental health experts than with those for the defense; one psychiatrist conjectured that he did not wish to be considered "crazy" and was persuaded that the defense experts declared him insane only because they were hired to do so.

-Charles McGowan had been pastor of Chapman's church in Decatur, Georgia, and he visited Chapman.
+Charles McGowan, who had been the pastor of Chapman's church in Decatur, visited Chapman.
 "I believe there was a demonic power at work," he said.
 Chapman initially embraced his old religion with new fervor as a result; but McGowan revealed information to the press that Chapman had told him in confidence, so Chapman disavowed his renewed interest in Christianity and reverted to his initial explanation: he had killed Lennon to promote the reading of The Catcher in the Rye.

 Guilty plea

-Chapman's court-appointed lawyer Herbert Adlerberg withdrew from the case amid threats of lynching.
+Chapman's court-appointed lawyer, Herbert Adlerberg, withdrew from the case amid threats of lynching.
 Police feared that Lennon fans might storm the hospital, so they transferred Chapman to Rikers Island for his personal safety.

-At the initial hearing in January 1981, Chapman's new lawyer Jonathan Marks instructed him to enter a plea of not guilty by reason of insanity.
+At the initial hearing in January 1981, Chapman's new lawyer, Jonathan Marks, instructed him to enter a plea of not guilty by reason of insanity.
 In February, Chapman sent a handwritten statement to The New York Times urging everyone to read The Catcher in the Rye, calling it an "extraordinary book that holds many answers."
 The defense team sought to establish witnesses as to Chapman's mental state at the time of the killing.
 However, Chapman told Marks in June that he wanted to drop the insanity defense and plead guilty.
 Marks objected with "serious questions" over Chapman's sanity and legally challenged his competence to make this decision.
-In the pursuant hearing on June 22, Chapman said that God had told him to plead guilty and that he would not change his plea or ever appeal, regardless of his sentence.
+In the pursuant hearing on June 22, Chapman said that God had told him to plead guilty and that he would never change his plea or ever appeal, regardless of his sentence.
 Marks told the court that he opposed Chapman's change of plea, but Chapman would not listen to him.
-Judge Dennis Edwards Jr. refused a further assessment, saying that Chapman had made the decision of his own free will, and declared him legally competent to plead guilty.
+Judge Dennis Edwards Jr. refused a further assessment, saying that Chapman had made the decision of his own free will, and declared him competent to stand trial.